-If you are a Canadian citizen or a permanent resident, you can sponsor your spouse, conjugal or common-law partner, child (including an adopted child) or other eligible relative to become a permanent resident under the Family Class.
+If you are a Canadian citizen or a permanent resident, you may be able to sponsor your spouse, conjugal or common-law partner, child (including an adopted child) or other eligible relative to become a permanent resident under one of the family classes.
 Permanent resident status will allow your family member to live, study and work in Canada.

-Our Ottawa immigration lawyers at Gerami Law PC have significant experience assisting Canadian citizens and permanent residents sponsor their family members to immigrate to Canada.
+Our Ottawa immigration lawyers at Gerami Law PC have significant experience assisting Canadian citizens and permanent residents to sponsor their family members to immigrate to Canada.
 We have handled numerous files in this category and achieved results for our clients.
-Our lawyers have in-depth knowledge of the requirements that need to be met.

 Sponsoring an individual puts significant responsibility on the sponsor’s shoulder and dealing with all the logistical issues can be tiresome.
 The lawyers at Gerami Law PC understand the heavy burden placed on the sponsor and can be your trusted partner through the entire process.
 We educate the potential sponsor about their responsibilities and inform them of the potential resources available to them.